-The Upper Las Virgenes Canyon Open Space is owned and maintained by the Santa Monica Mountains Conservancy.
-The 2,983 acres of open space was part of the Ahmanson Ranch in the Simi Hills of eastern Ventura County and western Los Angeles County, sandwiched among the cities of Calabasas, Hidden Hills, West Hills, Bell Canyon, Simi Valley and Agoura Hills.
+The Upper Las Virgenes Canyon Open Space is owned and maintained by the Mountains Recreation Conservation Authority.
+The 2,983 acres of open space was part of the Ahmanson Ranch in the Simi Hills of eastern Ventura County and western Los Angeles County, bordering the cities of Calabasas, Hidden Hills, West Hills, Bell Canyon, Simi Valley and Agoura Hills.
 The land, purchased in 2003, is contiguous with the existing 2,650 acres of open space in the Upper Las Virgenes Canyon.

 This is a vast space of rolling hills, native perennial grasslands, oak trees and woodlands.
 Two plant communities, Southern Coast Live Oaks Riparian Forest and Southern Willow Scrub, make up over 20 miles of riparian corridors in the park.

 There are two main trailheads into the area.
-The Las Virgenes Canyon Road Trailhead is accessed at the northern terminus of Las Virgenes Canyon Road.
+The Las Virgenes Canyon Road Trailhead is accessed at the northern terminus of Las Virgenes Road.
 Offstreet parking is available here; there is no official parking lot or facilities.
 The Victory Trailhead is the main trailhead for the preserve, located at the western terminus of Victory Boulevard in West Hills.
-There is a large gravel parking lot at the Victory Trailhead, where parking (as of Fall 2015) is $3.
+There is a large gravel parking lot at the Victory Trailhead, where parking (as of February 2019) is $3.

 If you are looking for a hike of roughly 4 to 5 miles round trip, take the East Las Virgenes Canyon Trail that links the Las Virgenes Road and Victory trailheads.
 To explore more within the Preserve, check out the Lasky Mesa area southwest of the Victory Trailhead via the Mary Weisbrock Loop Trail.
 Or from the Las Virgenes Road trailhead, instead of heading east, continue north, where you can veer off into to the adjacent Cheeseboro Canyon area or find a loop that connects you back to the main trail.
 (See map for details.)